Muhaxhir: Montenegro

 In 1877, Nikšić was annexed by the Montenegrins in accordance with the Treaty of Berlin.
 American author William James Stillman (1828–1901) who traveled in the region at the time writes in his biography of the Montenegrin forces who, on the orders of the Prince, began to bomb the Studenica fortress in Nikšić with artillery.
 Around 20 Albanian nizams were inside the fortress who resisted and when the walls breached, they surrendered and asked Stillman if they were going to be decapitated.
 An Albanian accompanying Stillman translated his words saying they were not going to be killed in which the Albanians celebrated.
-Shortly after the treaty, the Montenegrin prince began expelling the Albanians from Niksic, Zablyak and Kolasin who then fled to Turkey, Kosovo (Prishtina) and Macedonia.
+Shortly after the treaty, the Montenegrin prince began expelling the Albanians from Nikšić, Žabljak and Kolašin who then fled to Turkey, Kosovo (Prishtina) and Macedonia.
 The Montenegrin forces also robbed the Albanians before the expulsion.
 After the fall of Nikšić, Prince Nikola wrote a poem of the victory.

 After the Balkan wars, new territories inhabited by Albanians became part of Montenegro.
 Montenegro then gained a part of Malesija, respectively Hoti and Gruda, with Tuzi as center, Plav, Gusinje, Rugovo, Peć and Gjakova.
 During World War I, Albanian immigrants from Nikšić who had been expelled to Cetinje sent a letter to Isa Boletini saying that they risked starving if he did not send them money for food.

 Albanians, Bosniaks and Muslims which were expelled from Montenegro were resettled in Northern and central Albania in Cities like Shkodër, Pukë, Lezhë and Tirana.